zouliming/jquerypagewalkthrough.github.com/README.md

 ## Changelog

+### 12/08/2014

+* `v2.1.2`: Fixes 2 bugs related to the `onClose` callback: 1) would not fire if walkthrough closed using `close` method, and 2) specifying an `onClose` callback would prevent the default `close` behaviour from triggering, resulting in the walkthrough not being hidden

 ### 07/08/2014

 * `v2.1.1`: Fixes support for multiple walkthroughs, adds clearer method documentation and a basic test suite